Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Experiments

-Our theory in the strongly convex case are verified through a synthetic experiment in Figure~\ref{fig:alpha_gamma_T_SC}.
-Details are described in Appendix~\ref{sub_app:synthetic_experiment}.
-Figure~\ref{fig:T_opt_gen} shows the PS optimization error and PS population risk, as well as the distance to CA direction decreases as $T$ increases, which corroborates Lemma~\ref{lemma:converge_MGDA_bounded_grad}, and Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}.
-In addition, the generalization error in this case does not vary much with $T$, verifying Theorems~\ref{thm:grad_stability_modo_sc} and~\ref{thm:grad_stability_modo_sc}.
+Our theory in the strongly convex case is first verified through a synthetic experiment; see the details in Appendix~\ref{sub_app:synthetic_experiment}.
+Figure~\ref{fig:T_opt_gen} shows the PS optimization error and PS population risk, as well as the distance to CA direction, decreases as $T$ increases, which corroborates Lemma~\ref{lemma:converge_MGDA_bounded_grad}, and Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}.
+In addition, the generalization error, in this case, does not vary much with $T$, verifying Theorems~\ref{thm:grad_stability_modo_sc}.
 In Figure~\ref{fig:alpha_opt_gen}, the optimization error first decreases and then increases as $\alpha$ increases, which is consistent with Theorem~\ref{thm:opt_err_modo_nonconvex_bounded_grad}.
-Notably, we observe a threshold for $\alpha$ below which the distance to CA direction converges even when the optimization error does not converge, while beyond which the distance to the CA direction becomes larger, verifying Lemma~\ref{lemma:converge_MGDA_bounded_grad}.
+Notably, we observe a threshold for $\alpha$ below which the distance to the CA direction converges even when the optimization error does not converge, while beyond which the distance to the CA direction becomes larger, verifying Lemma~\ref{lemma:converge_MGDA_bounded_grad}.
 Additionally, Figure~\ref{fig:gamma_opt_gen} demonstrates that increasing $\gamma$ enlarges the PS optimization error, PS generalization error, and thus the PS population risk, but decreases the distance to CA direction, which supports Lemma~\ref{lemma:converge_MGDA_bounded_grad}.